SDXorg/pysd/README.md

 >Houghton, James; Siegel, Michael.
 "Advanced data analytics for system dynamics models using PySD." *Proceedings of the 33rd International Conference of the System Dynamics Society.* 2015.

-### Why create a new SD modeling engine?
+### Why create a new SD simulation engine?

-There are a number of great SD programs out there ([Vensim](http://vensim.com/), [iThink](http://www.iseesystems.com/Softwares/Business/ithinkSoftware.aspx), [AnyLogic](http://www.anylogic.com/system-dynamics), [Insight Maker](http://insightmaker.com/), [Forio](http://forio.com/), and [others](http://en.wikipedia.org/wiki/List_of_system_dynamics_software)).
-Additionally, there are a number of existing python-based dynamic system modeling tools, such as [PyDSTool](http://www.ni.gsu.edu/~rclewley/PyDSTool/FrontPage.html) and [others](http://www.scipy.org/topical-software.html#dynamical-systems).
+There are a number of great SD programs out there ([Vensim](http://vensim.com/), [iThink](http://www.iseesystems.com/Softwares/Business/ithinkSoftware.aspx), [AnyLogic](http://www.anylogic.com/system-dynamics), [Insight Maker](http://insightmaker.com/), and [others](http://en.wikipedia.org/wiki/List_of_system_dynamics_software)).
 In order not to waste our effort, or fall victim to the [Not-Invented-Here](http://en.wikipedia.org/wiki/Not_invented_here) fallacy, we should have a very good reason for starting a new project.

-That reason is this: There is a whole world of computational tools being developed in the larger technical community. **We should directly use the tools that other people are building, instead of replicating their functionality in SD specific software.** The best way to do this is to bring specific SD functionality to the domain where those other tools are being developed.
+That reason is this: There is a whole world of computational tools being developed in the larger data science community. **System dynamicists should directly use the tools that other people are building, instead of replicating their functionality in SD specific software.** The best way to do this is to bring specific SD functionality to the domain where those other tools are being developed.

 This approach allows SD modelers to take advantage of the most recent developments in data science, and focus our efforts on improving the part of the stack that is unique to System Dynamics modeling.